favour-olumese/ECX_30DaysOfCode/README.md

 ##### Task:
 * Write a function that takes in a 9×9 array of NUMBERS.
-Let this list represent a partially filled grid of numbers (specifically, of integers ranging from 1 to 9, where "0" signifies an empty space in the grid.) as parameters, and returns as a 9×9 array, the solution(s) to it.
+Let this list represent a partially filled grid of numbers (specifically, of integers ranging from 1 to 9, where "0" signifies an empty space in the grid.) as parameters, and return as a 9×9 array, the solution(s) to it.
 If there are no solutions, return False.

 ##### Exceptions:
-* If an empty list or an invalid list (list with numbers outside the 1-9 range, or empty lists, or a list of wrong size, etc.) is input, it issues a warning.
+* If an empty list or an invalid list (list with numbers outside the 1-9 range, or empty lists, or a list of the wrong size, etc.) is input, it issues a warning.
 (**Hint:** Backtracking is one effective method for solving this problem—it is however, not the only method.)
 The problem is further explained below: